-- b.
-When the KDM 'ForensicMarkFlagList' indicates the "no FM mark" command, the FM device(s) shall enter a full bypass mode, and not impose any mark onto the content essence for the associated encrypted DCP. - 4.
-"No FM mark" states shall be capable of being independently commanded for audio or image compositions. - 5.
-When commanded, the "no FM mark" state shall apply to the entire encrypted DCP.
+- 5. When commanded, the "no FM mark" state shall apply to the entire encrypted DCP.
 The "no FM mark" state shall not apply to any other DCP, even if the other DCP is part of the same showing (i.e., same Show Playlist). - 6.
 [This item left blank intentionally.] - 7.
 SM control of the Forensic Marking "no FM mark" state in remote SPBs shall be communicated via a Table 15 category 2 standardized security Intra-Theater Message (see Section 9.4.5.
 Intra-Theater Communications). - 8.
 The SM and FM Security Entities shall log the presence or absence of audio and image Forensic Marking for each encrypted DCP. - 9.
-If audio Forensic Marking is enabled, all sixteen audio channels shall be forensically marked.
+Notwithstanding the exceptions defined in Section 9.4.6.2, all audio essence shall be forensically marked, up to sixteen channels.